Euthanasia became legal in Belgium on 3 September 2002.

 The 17 year old child had Duchenne muscular dystrophy (DMD).
 “Until relatively recently, boys with DMD usually did not survive much beyond their teen years.
 Thanks to advances in cardiac and respiratory care, life expectancy is increasing and many young adults with DMD attend college, have careers, get married and have children.
 Survival into the early 30s is becoming more common, and there are cases of men living into their 40s and 50s.”
 On the available information it is not clear whether in this case the child was both imminently dying and experiencing unbearable physical suffering that could not be alleviated.

-A fourth child was killed by euthanasia in 2019; and a fifth child was killed in 2023.
+A fourth child was killed by euthanasia in 2019; a fifth child was killed in 2023; and a sixth child was killed in 2024.

 Euthanasia to complete failed suicide attempts